raubaca/age-calculator-app/README.md

 ### What I learned

-In this challenge I had the opportunity to practice in more depth **CSS Grid**, I could also explore the **Constrain Validation API** to add custom messages on input errors, and test new CSS features like `:has`.
+In this challenge I had the opportunity to practice in more depth **CSS Grid**, I could also explore the **Constrain Validation API** to learn more about form validation in the browser and add custom messages to input errors, and also test new CSS features like `:has`.

 ```html
 <div class="field">